-Sources: Airport Records and Unison Consulting, Inc.
+Sources: Airport Records and Unison Consulting, Inc. Monetary values are in 2025 dollars.

 17 Jobs are presented as an average because a job created in year 1 continues to be supported in year 2.
 A job year represents 1 job for one year.
 Labor income, value added, and output are summed across project years.